jonlpersson/ed-latimore/site/_posts/2022-05-22-machiavelli-the-prince.md

 I've collected the big ideas and major quotes from Machiavelli's classic treatise on political philosophy and political theory.
 I wouldn't exactly call these inspirational quotes, but you will find a wealth of practical knowledge that will enable you to navigate and anticipate human nature to use to your advantage.

-## Big ideas and quotes from Niccolò Machiavelli’s The Prince
+## Big ideas and quotes from Niccol&ograve; Machiavelli’s The Prince

 ![Niccolò Machiavelli's &quot;The Prince&quot;](/assets/images/drafts/the-prince.jpg "Niccolò Machiavelli's &quot;The Prince&quot;"){: width="334" height="499"}